StrikeEngine

 Custom exhaust system.
 Exhaust size calculator on this page

 This exhaust pipe size calculator will tell you what exhaust pipe size (diameter) you need for the horsepower you are running.
 Just enter the horsepower, the calculator does the rest.
-(Calculations from Corky Bell’s legendary book, Maximum Boost, but on ebay, or on Amazon, link below, any mistakes are mine, not Corky Bell’s) – Click here for the alternative exhaust calculator.
+(Calculations from Corky Bell’s legendary book, Maximum Boost, buy on ebay, if available, any mistakes are mine, not Corky Bell’s)

 Don’t know your horsepower?
 Check the engine horsepower calculator here.